ChrisJabb21/ChrisJabb21/README.md

       - INFS2150: *Introduction to Web Development*

   - Pursuing my PhD in Information Systems & Communications (ISC) at RMU.
-  - Expanding my professional network with creatives, technology, IT, web development and cybersecurity professionals.
-  - Actively job searching and applying for opportunities to return to the technology field while teaching (open to relocation, hybrid work, full-time salaried positions, internships, and apprenticeships).
   - Upskilling through platforms like Scrimba, Udemy, TryHackMe by attempting and completing challenges, projects, hands-on walkthroughs, and capture-the-flag exercises.
   - Developing creative side projects in game development and interactive web apps.